Andover Juvenile Crime Lawyer

 - Gang-related crime

 One of the things that makes legal representation so important in a juvenile case is the dramatic range of sentences that are imposed by juvenile court judges.
 There is little consistency when it comes to juvenile penalties, as judges are given considerable leeway in determining a minor’s sentence.
-An Andover juvenile crime lawyer who is experienced with the juvenile justice system can represent a minor’s interests and legal rights to help him or her avoid maximum penalties.
+An Andover criminal lawyer who is experienced with the juvenile justice system can represent a minor’s interests and legal rights to help him or her avoid maximum penalties.

 Contact McNally Law Office today at (978) 401-4021!